ManuelMBaumann/coursera_ml/README.md

-# Coursera Machine Learning in plain Python
+# Coursera's Machine Learning in plain Python

 This repository contains my solutions to the programming exercises of the [machine learning course] on Coursera written in plain Python.
 The exercise descriptions are stored in the respective subfolders.